DLwbm123/ZScribbleSeg/README.md

 ZScribbleSeg is a comprehensive framework for scribble-supervised medical image segmentation.
 We first investigate the principle of good scribble annotations, which leads to efficient scribble forms via supervision maximization and randomness simulation.
 We further introduce regularization terms to encode the spatial relationship and the shape constraints, where the EM algorithm is utilized to estimate the mixture ratios of label classes.
 These ratios are critical in identifying the unlabeled pixels for each class and correcting erroneous predictions, thus the accurate estimation lays the foundation for the incorporation of spatial prior.

-Finally, we integrate the efficient scribble supervision with the prior into a unified framework, referred to as **ZScribbleSeg**

 <img width="3096" height="1412" alt="pipeline" src="https://github.com/user-attachments/assets/e1914fa9-5e4a-4de2-9afc-3db55d0f6008" />

----

----

 # Datasets
 1. The MSCMR dataset with mask annotations can be downloaded from [MSCMRseg](https://zmiclab.github.io/zxh/0/mscmrseg19/data.html).